ecolab07/kegwasher/docs/EN/USER_MANUAL.md

 ---

 #### `Rempl. desinf.` — 120 s (2 min 00)
-Fills the **sanitizer tank** with mains water via the inlet solenoid valve.
-Filling is driven by mains water pressure only — the pump is not used.
+Fills the **sanitizer tank** with mains water.
+Water enters the keg via the water inlet, then is pumped back into the sanitizer tank through the return valve (`SANITIZER_OUT`).

 > ⚠️ Make sure the tank is empty or has enough capacity before starting this mode.
-Fill speed depends entirely on your mains water pressure.

 ---

 #### `Rempl. deter.` — 120 s (2 min 00)
 Fills the **detergent tank** with mains water.
-Filling is driven by mains water pressure only — the pump is not used.
+Water enters the keg via the water inlet, then is pumped back into the detergent tank through the return valve (`CLEANER_OUT`).

 > ⚠️ Same precaution as for sanitizer refilling.
 Remember to add caustic soda after filling.